-The cam sensor assembly is really a crank sensor, since the Fuel Injection Computer uses it to control the creation of spark (thru') the power transistor and ignition coil.
+The cam sensor assembly is really a crank sensor, since the fuel injection computer uses it to control the creation of spark (thru') the power transistor and ignition coil.

 As the engine turns, the cam sensor assembly starts to create two specific position signals that it sends directly to the computer.
-One signal is called the 1° POS signal and the other is called the 180° REF signal
+One signal is called the 1° POS signal and the other is called the 180° REF signal.

 When the computer gets these two cam signals, it does its little song and dance and shoots a Triggering signal to the power transistor.

-This Triggering signal can be checked with an LED Light (which you can do in: How to Test the 2.4L Frontier, XTerra Power Transistor (98-04)).
+This Triggering signal can be checked with an LED light (which you can do in: How To Test The 2.4L Frontier, XTerra Power Transistor (98-04)).

-When the power transistor gets the Triggering signal from the Fuel Injection Computer, it now starts to switch the ignition coil's power On and Off.
-This On/Off action is what makes the ignition coil spark and is referred to as the switching signal.
+When the power transistor gets the Triggering signal from the fuel injection computer, it now starts to switch the ignition coil's power ON and OFF.
+This ON/OFF action is what makes the ignition coil spark and is referred to as the switching signal.

-If any one of the two cam sensor signals is missing... your 2.4L Nissan Frontier (or XTerra) will crank but Not Start due to a lack of spark.
+If any one of the two cam sensor signals is missing, your 2.4L Nissan Frontier (or XTerra) will crank but not start due to a lack of spark.

 The first thing, is to check that the cam sensor (which is part of the power transistor) is getting power.
-You can use either a multimeter or an Automotive 12 V. test light.
+You can use either a multimeter or an automotive 12 V. test light.

-Alright, the following test steps assume you're using a multimeter... this is what you'll do:
+Alright, the following test steps assume you're using a multimeter.
+This is what you'll do:

 Turn the dial on your multimeter to Volts DC.

-Then, turn the Key on (but don't crank the engine).
+Then, turn the key ON (but don't crank the engine).
 Your multimeter should register 12 Volts DC.

-Interpreting the Results
+Interpreting The Results

-If still no power... this is a problem (this lack of power) that will make your Nissan Frontier or Xterra Not Start (since without this voltage... the cam sensor is not gonna' work).
+If still no power, this is a problem (this lack of power) that will make your Nissan Frontier or Xterra not start (since without this voltage, the camshaft position sensor is not gonna' work).